 - Elouise Cobell in an interview with Mike Wallace of CBS’s 60 Minutes in 2000.

-With her own money, plus funds committed by private foundations, Cobell, her attorney, and attorneys from the Native American Rights Fund began the process of challenging the government in a court of law to hold it accountable for breaching its trust duties.
+With her own money, and funds committed by private foundations, Cobell, her attorney, and attorneys from the Native American Rights Fund began the process of challenging the government in a court of law to hold it accountable for breaching its trust duties.
 Cobell and four other plaintiffs named in the complaint filed suit on behalf of themselves and as many as 500,000 individuals.